hphelion/documentation/cloudos/develop.quickstart-intro.md

 Your HP Cloud OS instance comes installed with the HP Cloud OS API Documentation.
 Each service reserves a unique port number in the URL.
 Using a Chrome or Firefox browser, you can open the HP Cloud OS API Documentation as follows.
 Just replace "my_server" with the DNS hostname or IP address of your server:

 * Eve: http://my_server:21051/eve/docs/index.html

 * Focus: http://my_server:21061/docs/index.html

 * Graffiti: http://my_server:21071/docs/index.html

 ## API Security Tokens

 Before you can submit REST calls to your HP Cloud OS instance, or use the interactive features of the HP Cloud OS API Documentation app, you must generate a security token from Keystone, which is an OpenStack service.
 If you skip this step, or if you have an expired token, you will receive a 401 error message in the response.
-Example:

-( image )

-cloudos-unauthorized-example.png

 ### Getting the Security Token from the HP Cloud OS Administration Dashboard

 The easiest, "non-programmatic" way to get the security token is via the HP Cloud OS Administration Dashboard.
 If you have Admin access, login and click Settings > Cloud API / CLI.
 The UI displays the current security token returned from Keystone.
-Example:

-( image )

-cloudos-admin-dashboard-settings-token.png  (need updated version)

 Copy the token's value and proceed to the next section of this topic.